paddydoyle/staskfarm/README.md

 Take a file of tasks (one per line) and create slurm multi-prog config to execute those tasks.
 Each task can comprise of multiple commands.
+Alternatively provide a single command and parameter list, and create a slurm multi-prog config to execute them (this mode inspired by a fork by cmeesters).

 For Slurm partitions with `OverSubscribe=Yes` (formerly `Shared=Yes`), **Job Arrays** are a better solution for submitting multiple tasks.
 However, with